scrutinizer-ci/scrutinizer/doc/tools/custom-commands/index.rst

 .. code-block :: js

     {
-        "files": {
-            "/path/to/file": {
         "comments": [
             {
                 "line": 123,
                 "id": "some-unique-id",
                 "message": "A human readable text which is later displayed, and which may have a {placeholder}", "params": {
                     "placeholder": "some-value"
                 }
             },
             {
                 // Another comment.
             }
         ],

         "fixed_content": "the new content of the file" }
-        }
-    }

 In general, it is recommended to not embed dynamic parts in the message, but instead use placeholders and specify